JuliusHamdan/JuliusHamdan/notes/journal.md

 *   **Project Documentation:** Enhance README with detailed setup, usage, and contribution guidelines.
 *   **Testing Strategy:** Implement unit and integration tests for core functionalities.

+*   Consider adding a contribution guide.
+*   Explore CI/CD integration for automated testing and deployment.